susanwrotethis/just-another-theme/README.md

 * Changed a float clear on .widgets-bottom to .bottom-content.
 * Tweaked the right and left padding rules for .widgets-bottom widgets.
 * Consolidated media queries.

+### 1.2.1

+Added some useful text styles and set the width of tables in widgets.